Verionyang/Yinhao_Yang_CV/README.md

 # Yinhao Yang CV
-Thanks for viewing my CV and let's connect on LinkedIN!
+Thanks for viewing my CV and let's connect on LinkedIn: https://www.linkedin.com/in/verionyang/!